AbdallahHemdan/Orchestra/CONTRIBUTING.md

-## Instructions to contribute in Oud project
+## Instructions to contribute in Orchestra project

 1. Fork the Project
 2. Create your Feature Branch